abend0c1/da/README.md

    AMBLIST output - where you can adjust the tags as described above and try again.

-1. Submit an assembly job to verify that the disassembled code assembles cleanly.
+1. Issue `DA (ASM` to generate JCL to assemble the file being edited.
+Submit this job to verify that the disassembled code assembles cleanly.

 ## TAGS